telerik/maui-docs/controls/datapager/localization.md

 > To learn in details about the localization process of the Telerik UI for .NET MAUI components, see the [Localization and Globalization]({%slug globalization-localization%}) topic.

-In `RadDataPager`, you can localize the following string:
+In `RadDataPager`, you can localize the following strings:

 | Localization Key | Default Value |
 | -----------------| ------------- |